theheking/intro-to-command-line-hpc/practical_overview/3_Navigating_Files_And_Directories.md

 Now enter the following command:

-    $ cd [scratch_location]/data
+    $ cd /scratch/im21/[your_userid]//data

-These two commands have the same effect, they both take us to the `data` directory.
+These two commands have the same effect, taking us to the `data` directory.
 The first uses the absolute path, giving the full address from the home directory.
 The second uses a relative path, giving only the address from the working directory.
 A full path always starts with a `/`.
 A relative path does not.

 A relative path is like getting directions from someone on the street.
 They tell you to “go right at the stop sign, and then turn left on Main Street”.
-That works great if you’re standing there together, but not so well if you’re trying to tell someone how to get there from another country.
+That works great if you’re standing together, but not so well if you’re trying to tell someone how to get there from another country.
 A full path is like GPS coordinates.
-It tells you exactly where something is no matter where you are right now.
+It tells you exactly where something is, no matter where you are right now.

-You can usually use either a full path or a relative path depending on what is most convenient.
+You can usually use either a full path or a relative path, depending on what is most convenient.
 If we are in the home directory, it is more convenient to enter the full path.
 If we are in the working directory, it is more convenient to enter the relative path since it involves less typing.

-Over time, it will become easier for you to keep a mental note of the structure of the directories that you are using and how to quickly navigate amongst them.
+Over time, it will become easier to keep a mental note of the structure of the directories you use and how to quickly navigate among them.